Whatsapp Icon

 Imaging Tests

-Imaging tests such as MRI, CT scans, and PET scans are employed to determine the extent of cancers spread.
+Imaging tests such as MRI, CT scans, and PET scans are employed to determine the extent of cancer spread.
 These tests provide detailed images of the throat and surrounding tissues, aiding in staging the cancer.

 Blood Tests